mickfuzz/phd4/_posts/2021-10-27-abstract-and-concrete-frameworks.md

 Many theories of learning explore the value of both concrete and abstract phases.
 The theory of experiential learning from Kolb is expressed often expressed as a cycle of concrete experience, reflection, abstract conceptualisation, experimentation and then repeats.
 When this comes to coding and computing this rings true as your knowledge of a coding concept may deepen a little bit each time you apply it in practice.

+MISSING SECTION HERE ON COMMUNITY APPROACHES AND THE UNDERLYING SOCIO CULTURAL THEORY TO SUPPORT CONCRETE PARTICIPATION - LINK TO OTHER CHAPTER.

 <!-- The socio-cultural school holds that rather than being a separate thinking machine, the mind is dependent on the social and cultural webs of meaning that surrounds it.
 We think socially. -->

 <!-- Perhaps add to this element to the start of part four about project based approaches